 Vitreous Enamel Flux Comparison with what is on the market today.
+This test is showing flux enamels for silver and transparent enamels.

 Enamels are reactive to metal, not all but 90% I would say.
 So flux coats on metal before enameling is usually necessary, and there are several hardness of these fluxes.

-First, view my test plate.
+First, view my flux comparison test plate 1.

 Here you have Ninomiya 3 Shippo 110, Vintage Thompson 757, Hirosawa S-1S and Soyer 3.
 These are all vitreous enamel flux, from different manufactures.I have fired at 1450 for 1 minute and as you can see all the flux has fused except the Soyer 3.